-Members of the public are able to make representations in writing to Indigenous Business Australia (IBA) about a range of policy, the administration of IBA and other matters.
+Members of the public are able to make representations in writing to IBA about a range of policy, the administration of IBA and other matters.
 IBA provides:

 - contact with its staff via a freecall phone line, email, and post